Carual42/weekend-sql-to-do-list/README.md

 ## Description

 Your project description goes here.
 What problem did you solve?
 How did you solve it?
+The TO DO LIST.
+Do you have problems remembering what your supposed to do? anxiety keeping you from feeling like productive member of society? well u should make a list.
+This application will help you do that.
+Keep track of all those pesky errands and self-care habits here.
+A list isnt just for the stuff you dont want to do, add the fun things in life too.
+Hit complete to mark off the things you've done for that bit of dopamine to help you through the day!

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).